actions/runner/README.md

 A preview is available for Linux/OSX.
 A release is coming soon with more capabilities than the deprecated node agent: Auto Update, Cancellation, Run as a svc on OSX and Linux, and Gated support.

 What's missing from the preview?
-Run as svc on OSX, TfsVC support (finishing now)
+Run as svc on OSX, TfsVC support, RM, test publishing (all being worked on)

-A preview for windows is coming soon (finishing powershell handlers)
+A preview for windows is coming soon (finishing powershell handlers and tfsvc support)

 |   | Build & Test | Preview | Release |
 |---|:-----:|:-----:|:-----:|